Bala (director)

-Bala is an Indian film director, screenwriter, and film producer, working in Tamil cinema.
-Bala has been praised for "revolutionizing Tamil cinema" through his realistic, dark and disturbing depiction of the working class on celluloid screen.
+Bala is an Indian film director, screenwriter, and film producer who predominantly works in Tamil cinema.
+He has been praised for "revolutionizing Tamil cinema" through his realistic, dark, and disturbing depiction of the working class on celluloid screen.
 His films are known to be tragic and disturbing.

 Film career

+Early work before directorial

 Bala was introduced by lyricist Arivumathi to director Balu Mahendra.
 Initially, he began working as a production assistant under him.
 Later Bala turned to work with him as assistant director in his movies.

+1999-2008: Debut and breakthrough

-Bala made his directorial debut with Sethu in 1999, that gave a break to Vikram, the film's lead actor, who was also struggling in the Tamil film industry for almost a decade without a hit and recognition.
+Bala made his directorial debut with Sethu in 1999, which gave a break to Vikram, the film's lead actor, who was also struggling in the Tamil film industry for almost a decade without a hit and recognition.
 More than 60 distributors saw the film and hesitated to screen it because of its tragic ending.
-The film was released on a low profile without any advertisement but after the first days the film started running to packed houses just through 'word of mouth'.
+The film was released on a low profile without any advertisement, but after the first days, the film started running to packed houses just through word of mouth.
 The film was said to have initiated a 'new wave' as it received critical acclaim and became a hit.
 Its success led to remakes in Kannada (Huchcha), Telugu (Seshu), and Hindi (Tere Naam) languages.
 He next made Nandhaa in 2001, which gave a breakthrough for Suriya in the industry.

 After delivering superhit films each with Vikram and Suriya, Bala reunited with both actors for the second time, and he made the two leading actors come together for the first time in Pithamagan (2003).
-Bala sketched the lead characters of the film well, and he impressed fans with the twists and turns in the film.
+Bala sketched the lead characters of the film well and impressed fans with the twists and turns.
 Pithamagan mixed with different emotions made the audience enjoy the film, and the director gave an emotional climax to make the film remembered by fans for a long time.

+2009-2019: Continued success

+In 2009, Naan Kadavul featuring Arya and Pooja Umashankar, won its first National Film Award for Best Direction.
+In 2011, Arya and Vishal playing the lead roles in the comedy drama Avan Ivan.
+Produced by Bala himself under the banner of B Studios, Paradesi (2013), takes on the challenge of transforming the boy-next-door looks of Atharvaa into an almost bald, unsophisticated village simpleton of a bygone era.
+After working with Ilaiyaraaja and Yuvan Shankar Raja in his earlier films, director Bala for the first time teams up with G. V. Prakash Kumar for the music of Paradesi.
+In 2016, overall the performances in Tharai Thappattai are of superior quality and so is the technical aspects.
+In 2018, Naachiyaar stars Jyothika in the titular role, while G. V. Prakash Kumar and newcomer Ivana play important supporting characters in this engaging crime thriller.